CodeWithZalak/Healthcare-locations-scraper/README.md

 ## Overview

 The Intermountain Healthcare Locations Scraper is a Python script that utilizes the `requests` and `BeautifulSoup` libraries to scrape data from the Intermountain Healthcare website.
-The script navigates through the search results pages, extracts information about each hospital, and stores the data in an Excel file.
+The script navigates through the search results pages, extracts information about each hospital, and stores the data in a csv file.

 ## Prerequisites